Hum Rahein Na Rahein Hum

 Hum Rahe Na Rahe Hum is an Indian romantic drama television series that aired from 10 April to 22 September 2023 on Sony TV and streamed on SonyLIV.
 Produced by Swastik Productions, it is an adaptation of the popular Turkish series İstanbullu Gelin.
 It stars Tina Datta and Jay Bhanushali.

 Plot

-Surili Ahuja Banerjee is a beautiful, simple, jovial, care-free and modern girl from Colaba, Mumbai.
+Surili Ahuja Banerjee is a care-free girl from Colaba, Mumbai.
 She owns and runs the Gramophone cafe ever since her parents died.
 Shivendra Barot is the eldest prince of Ranakgadh.
-Mature, dedicated, and responsible, he is tied to the traditions that his mother, Damayanti Barot aka the queen asks all her sons to follow.
+Mature, dedicated, and responsible, he is tied to the traditions that his mother, Damayanti Barot- the Queen of Ranakgadh requires all her sons to follow.